jg-rp/golden-liquid/README.md

 For our purposes, "standard" Liquid is the one described [here](https://shopify.github.io/liquid/), with [Ruby Liquid](https://github.com/Shopify/liquid) being the reference implementation.
 Not to be confused with the extended variation of Liquid that is used for Shopify stores.

-All tests pass with Liquid version 5.3.0.
+All tests pass with Liquid version 5.4.0.alpha.
 If you have Ruby installed, you can run the test suite against the reference implementation by cloning this repository and running the following commands.

 ```
 cd liquid
 bundle install
-ruby -Ilib:test golden_liquid.rb
+bundle exec ruby golden_liquid.rb
 ```

 ## Test File Schema